jaammees/racer/README.md

 Opponent cars and trackside objects are drawn relative to the screen coordinates of the segments they exist on.

-The following link contains descriptions of pseudo 3d road methods used in games: http://www.extentofthejam.com/pseudo/
+The following link contains descriptions of some pseudo 3d road methods: http://www.extentofthejam.com/pseudo/

 Code inComplete has an implementation of a road effect in JavaScript: https://codeincomplete.com/posts/javascript-racer-v1-straight/